What is meant by usage?

 When considering the usage rates of IDNs, it is important first to define what is meant by usage – is it the presence of active nameservers, or active web content?
 Measuring rates of usage for domain names is not as simple as it might appear.
 There are several approaches, each with their advantages and shortcomings.

-Our analysis (described in more detail in the methodology) covers IDNs both at the second and top level, and shows that the presence of active nameservers does not guarantee that a domain name has meaningful web content.
-Overall, 57% of the IDNs in our data sample had active nameservers, and 39% resolved to web content (‘active web content’) with sufficient text for the research team to be able to identify the language.
+Our analysis (described in more detail in the methodology) covers IDNs both at the second and top level, and shows that the presence of active name servers does not guarantee that a domain name has meaningful web content.
+Overall, 55% of the IDNs in our data sample had active nameservers (a reduction of 2% since last year), and 39% resolved to web content (‘active web content’) with sufficient text for the research team to be able to identify the language (the same as last year).

 At the most basic level, a domain name needs to have active name servers in order to work.
 So, a domain without active name servers is not capable of carrying any web content or supporting other services.
 Measuring the rate of active name servers tends to overstate the usage, as there will be a proportion of domain names without content-related services (eg email or an active website).
 Therefore, analysis of active name server rates gives an idea of the potential for IDNs to be used.